Talvish/Tales/README.md

 A service and storage framework

 There were three primary objectives for this framework.
-I wanted to service teams to a) concentrate on building core functionality, b) manage services in a consistent fashion, and c) have the freedom to tailor the framework for their specific needs.
+I wanted service teams to a) concentrate on building core functionality, b) manage services in a consistent fashion, and c) have the freedom to tailor the framework for their specific needs.

 There are a good number of capabilities of this framework and I will aspire to document and create samples for them all over time.
 There are also updates I would like to make given the feedback and experience of seeing it in production use over the last few years.